 Yellow Fever in Africa

-Yellow Fever is another deadly disease that is transmitted by the bite of a mosquito.
+Yellow Fever is another deadly viral disease that is transmitted to humans by the bite of a mosquito.
 It is found mostly in warm, tropical climates mostly in sub-Saharan Africa and the Amazon region of South America.
 In areas where the disease is present, the transmission is usually seasonal with the risk being highest during the rainy season.

 Yellow Fever Vaccine Requirements in Africa